crohn64/Diamond/README.md

 # Diamond Programming Language
 ![Diamond logo](/images/logo.PNG)

+Note: Diamond is no longer in development.
+Please check out steel, our new programming language.
 *Setting up:*
 To install diamond onto your computer, download the installer folder.
 After that run install.bat, to get diamond installed once installed go to cmd and type ```python C:\diamond\dia.py -h``` for help.
 To run code type ```python C:\diamond\dia.py [file location here]```.
 After everything is done there is a test script at C:\diamond\main.d.
 Run that, and if it succeeds, you have installed diamond succesfully.